shivshankardayal/Algebra-Context/README.md

 You can download one from https://wiki.contextgarden.net/

 To build PDF you can simply execute `context algebra.pdf` or `make`.
 To make used of `make` you will need the GNU Make installed.
+The reason for not giving PDF is that it is a binary file, and makes the `.git` file bloat.

 To change font or pagesize look at `algebra_env.tex` file.
 Default font is Latin Modern font family and page size is B5, which you can passibly change to A4/US Letter for use